 What you can do to help

-At the same time, we don’t expect you to watch your child all day, and we wouldn’t expect parents/carers to get involved in remote lessons in place of our teachers.
-But, it would be really helpful if you can take an active role in your child’s learning by asking them about their day and what they’ve learned.
+At the same time, we don’t expect you to watch your child all day, but it would be really helpful if you could take an active role in your child’s learning by asking them about their day and what they’ve learnt.

 Our top tips:

 - Try to encourage your child to be ready and dressed for the start of the school day, and to keep to their timetable.